matthewelse/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 case there are newer versions, you are free to employ them, but we cannot assure the system will build correctly.*

+   NOTE:
+   Notes in the parent fork of this repository fail because of a git commit SHA not being found.
+These notes are modified to work around that.

 ============
 Requirements
 ============